Flimsy Philosophies

 I read through the article several times.
 It impressed me because of how clearly the author articulated the tenets of this counterfeit gospel.
 No personal attacks, no emotional games, no appeals to “fairness” or personal intuition, just the theology itself.
 If there was ever an opportunity to engage and lay out the distinctions between the doctrines of the Gospel of Christ and this rapidly growing alternate gospel, this article was it.
 So I expanded my original response to friends into an article I could share publicly.

-The original article was a scholarly and sourced paper; it deserved a scholarly and sourced paper response.
-I like my blog, but it ain't exactly that kind of place 😜.
-So I submitted my response to the the Interpreter Journal.
+The original article was a scholarly and well-sourced paper; it deserved a scholarly and well-sourced response.
+I like my blog, but it isn’t exactly that kind of place 😜.
+So I submitted my response to the Interpreter Journal.
 My article was published on Friday in Volume 54.
 You can read it here:

 “We Don’t Know, So We Might as Well”: A Flimsy Philosophy for Same-Sex Sealings